Matanel1995/OOP-Ex4-Pokemon-Game/docs/README.md

 ## How to run:
 * Clone the repository from this github
-* opne CMD in the project directory
+* Open CMD in the project directory
-* run this function
+* Run this function
 * >pyhon3 Ex4.py
 * After that you will be rquired to insert case number , choose between 0 to 15 and press Enter
 ![RunCMD](https://user-images.githubusercontent.com/92520981/148658653-4a375c93-5a26-49ad-ad73-d2b743841139.jpeg)